adamtilson/adamtilson.github.io/lecture/lec-05/markdown.md

 A B C D E F G H

-- We can legal moves into two cases: Row moves and column moves.
+- We can sort legal moves into two cases: Row moves and column moves.

 ]
 ---